na-na-hi/renget/archive/smgenskins.md

        - ==Least Blinding ^==

    - And finally.
 For the most virginal players.
 For the Loki mains who will never, ever touch a member of the opposite sex.
 For the Loki mains who haven't showered in 3 weeks, and can't tell if it's just them or if their lonely parent has died and the corpse is starting to stink up the house.
      There is one more way for Loki to gain Skin Advantage.
-If it's not been given an unoffical name, it's because everybody subconsciously knows this as the 'No Bitches' method of Skin Advantage.
+If it hasn't been given an unoffical name, it's because everybody subconsciously knows this as the 'No Bitches' method of Skin Advantage.
      Loki can choose to equip a Recall Skin of the same colour as his stealth SFX.
 In doing so, if he pops stealth at the last microsecond of a Recall Animation with a particularly large amount of additional VFX, he is able make it appear like he has recalled, yet is simply invisible.
 This is a favourite trick of Solo lane Lokis, as it relies on their mirror seeing the backing animation and assuming he is gone, turning their back on him - leaving themselves wide open.
      You will get kills.
      But at what cost?
      Something greater than cheap kills in a MOBA is spiritually lost with this method, certainly.

  - Thoth
    - Thoth is another God notorious for Skin Advantage abuse.
-While Loki faggots might be annoying little cunts, Thothfags are by-and-large much more likely to be playing for the meta advantages, because nobody else plays Thoth to begin with.
-Loki is shit in upper level co-ordinated play, while Thoth is one of the consistant high-performers of the Midlane meta. ~~Low-functioning autists~~ Lokifag tryhards win matchups, ~~High-functioning autists~~ Thothfag tryhards win matches.
+While Loki faggots might be annoying little cunts, Thothfags are by-and-large much more likely to be playing for the meta advantages, because nobody plays Thoth for any other reason.
+		Loki is shit in upper level co-ordinated play, while Thoth is one of the consistant high-performers of the Midlane meta.
+		~~Low-functioning autists~~ Lokifag tryhards win matchups, ~~High-functioning autists~~ Thothfag tryhards win matches.
      Thoth's Skin Advantage, again, comes in the form of audio-cue variability, some some skins offering a near-silent Ult.
 The same Thoth Ult that can reliably oneshot low-prot targets lategame.
-Like Loki, Thoth has repeatedly received a targeted audio-equalisations, but that hasn't eliminated it entirely, and is a notable factor to many tryhards.
-If Thoth ever gets skins, keep an ear out, because you night not hear him coming.
+Thoth has repeatedly received targeted audio-equalisations, but that hasn't eliminated it entirely, and is a notable factor to many tryhards.
+Also, if Thoth ever gets skins, keep an ear out, because you night not hear him coming.
        - ==Quietest v==
-			 - Star Scribe *(Still pretty quiet on Ult windup, but not like you can acquire and abuse it, because it's Limited)*
+			 - Star Scribe *(Still pretty quiet on Ult windup, but not like you can acquire and abuse it, because it's Limited)* ***(HRAAAAAAAAAH...........................................)***
-			 - Twisted Jester *(Probably gonna get patched)*
+			 - Twisted Jester *(Probably gonna get patched)* ***(HHHUUUUUUUWWWWAAAAAAOOOOOOOOO)***
 			 - Default / Recolours / Book of Nightmares ***(WHOOOOOOOOOOOOOOOOOOOOOOOOOAAAAAAOOOOOOOOO)***
-			 - Geek Beak ***(CHILLLLLL OUUUUUUUUUUT)***
+			 - Geek Beak ***(CHILLLLLL OOOOOOOOOUUUUUUUUUUT)***
-			 - Beaky Chibi
+			 - Beaky Chibi ***(IIIIIIYYAAAAAAAAHOOOOOOOOOOOOO / HYYYUUUUUUUUUUR IT COMES!)***
 			 - Vizier *(Was functionally silent for years, and came with much feinter VFX on 1 / Projectiles and Ult.
-Was the go-to tryhard skin, but as since has been hit by the 'balance' stick and is deafeningly loud)*
+Was the go-to tryhard skin, but as since has been hit by the 'balance' stick and is deafeningly loud)* ***(RWWWWWWWWWOAAAAAAAAH)***
-			 - Beaky Bot *(Again, got hit hard with the equalisation stick, but was notorious for a while upon release for being even quieter than Vizier ever was)*
+			 - Beaky Bot *(Again, got hit hard with the equalisation stick, but was notorious for a while upon release for being even quieter than Vizier ever was)*  ***(HUUUUUUUUYEEAAAAAAHHH)***
        - ==Loudest ^==

  - Sun Wukong